-Report the amount of funds obtained by the reporting institution when its nondepository affiliates use the proceeds of the obligations that they issue to supply funds to the reporting institution.
+Report the amount of funds obtained by your institution when its nonconsolidated affiliates use the proceeds of the obligations that they issue to supply funds to your institution.

-Such obligations may be in the form of promissory notes (including commercial paper), acknowledgments of advance, or due bills

-Such obligations should be reported only to the extent that they would have constituted deposits had they been issued by the reporting institution
+- May be in the form of promissory notes (including commercial paper), acknowledgments of advance, or due bills - Should be reported only to the extent that they would have constituted deposits had they been issued by your institution

-Nondepository affiliate issues an unsecured due bill to Co.
+Nonconsolidated affiliate issues an unsecured due bill to Co.
 A for \$10 million with a maturity of three months.
-An affiliate funds Bank A, NY \$10 million by purchasing a \$10 million loan .
+An affiliate funds Bank A, NY \$10 million by purchasing a \$10 million loan.
 The loan has a maturity of two months.

-How should Bank A, NY reported the \$10 million on the FR 2900?
+How should Bank A, NY report the \$10 million on the FR 2900?